-A SEWRPC planning report will be prepared and published documenting the plan.
-Five technical reports will also be prepared: one documenting the state-of-the-art water supply practices; one documenting the water supply law inventory; and three documenting special hydrogeologic studies.
+A SEWRPC planning report was prepared and published documenting the plan.
+Five technical reports were also prepared: one documenting the state-of-the-art water supply practices; one documenting the water supply law inventory; and three documenting special hydrogeologic studies.